MakarandBhoir/my-calcy-js-code/README.md

 ## Instructions

-Inside the `.instructions` folder you will find a number of markdown files that contain the instructions for this workshop.
+Inside the `instructions` folder you will find a number of markdown files that contain the instructions for this workshop.

 Filename | Description
 --- | ---